 Understanding Standard Deviation

 Standard deviation measures the average distance of data points from the mean (average) of the dataset.
 A higher standard deviation indicates greater variability, while a lower standard deviation suggests data points are clustered closer to the mean.
-(See Also: How To Make A Graph In Google Sheets On Mac)
+(See Also: How To Add Time To Google Sheets)

 Steps to Create Custom Standard Deviation Bars